About the Office of Student Life & Leadership

 - Participate as an active member of the Student Life & Leadership team: attend meetings, retreats, and trainings, and provide support to major department-wide programs

-- Support the University community by developing and facilitating various leadership workshops and representing student organizations’ needs
+- Support the University community by developing and facilitating various leadership workshops

 - Experience organizing and managing multiple tasks with changing deadlines and priorities